-The Interior Ministry said on Tuesday that rioters had caused chaos and vandalism in several villages, but gave no information on how many had been wounded or detained.
+An Interior Ministry statement said on Tuesday that rioters had been responsible for chaos and vandalism in several villages, but gave no information on how many had been wounded or detained.

-After international pressure, a commission of foreign legal experts investigated the unrest and revealed systematic torture and deaths in police custody during that period.
+After international pressure, a commission of foreign legal experts investigated last year's unrest and revealed systematic torture and deaths in police custody during that period.

-Violence has intensified since the commission's report in November and the overall death toll now exceeds 60.
+Violence has intensified since the commission's report in November and the overall death toll is now around 66.

 Six U.S. activists who came to observe how police handled Tuesday's anniversary protests were detained and deported.

 A number of senior U.S. and British officials have been in Manama in the past week, including U.S. Assistant Secretary of State Michael Posner, who called for more effort to heal Bahrain's rifts.